jselbaz/Student-Performance-Kaggle-Data-Set/README.md

   3. Do these factors change across the 3 years?
 Do some exert a stronger influence early on and fade while others have the opposite effect?

 ## File Description
-There is a jupyter notebook available to explore answers to the questions posed above.
+There are 3 jupyter notebook available to explore answers to each of the questions posed above.

 ## Results
 The conclusions reached can be found at the post here: